 Proper Equipment

-Use appropriate leashes, harnesses, or muzzles (if necessary and with the owner's consent) to ensure control and safety.
+Use an appropriate leash, along with harnesses or muzzles (if necessary and with the owner’s consent), as essential equipment for managing reactive or challenging dogs during walks to ensure control and safety.
 Safety equipment should never be used as a punishment but as a precautionary measure.

 Know Your Limits